-User-generated content (UGC) is any content such as reviews, images, videos, or testimonials that people, rather than financial institutions, create.
+User-generated content (UGC) is any content such as reviews, images, videos, or testimonials that people, rather than financial services, create.
 Typically, UGC is unpaid or unsponsored.

 Eighty percent of consumers say UGC (photos, reviews, comments) highly impacts their purchase decision.
 UGC is 6.6x more influential than branded content.
 As you can see, UGC is highly influential to consumers and can significantly impact your financial services company.

 The Two Types of UGC

 There are two types of UGC for financial services companies: Member and employee content.